aSherwyn/Behavioral-Risk-Factor-Surveillance-System/README.md

 4️⃣ Overall Health by State
 ├── ❕ Looks at health trends across the nation on a state and national level.
 ├── 📄 02.1 Overall Health by State - Wrangling.ipynb
-|   ├── ❕ This script creates subsets of the data based on categories of interest for ease of analyzing.
+|   ├── ❕ This script creates subsets of the data based on unique health categories to allow easier analysis for other data professionals.
-|   ├── 📁 General Health has responses to BMI, general health, calculated health status, and doctor visit frequency questions.
+|   ├── 💾 General Health has responses to BMI, general health, calculated health status, and doctor visit frequency questions.
-|   ├── 📁 Dietary Health has responses about fruit and vegetable consumption frequency.
+|   ├── 💾 Dietary Health has responses about fruit and vegetable consumption frequency.
-|   ├── 📁 Mental Health has responses about difficult concetrating, deciding, and remembering and days of bad mental health per year.
+|   ├── 💾 Mental Health has responses about difficult concetrating, deciding, and remembering and days of bad mental health per year.
-|   ├── 📁 Physical Activity has responses about aerobic activity, strength training, and physical activity frequency.
+|   ├── 💾 Physical Activity has responses about aerobic activity, strength training, and physical activity frequency.
-│   └── 📁 Overall Health is a combination of the four previous datasets.
+│   └── 💾 Overall Health is a combination of the four previous datasets.
 |
 ├── 📄 02.2 Overall Health by State - EVA.ipynb
 |   └── ❕ This script provides the summary statistics and a visual sense of the variables in the dataset.